SENG330/course/lectures/notes-online.md

 ## Mar 17

-- Please email or message me if you have concerns about the scehdyuel
+- Please email or message me if you have concerns about the schedule

+## Mar 18